2012-2013 Undergraduate Catalog

 316 (cross-listed with COMM 315) Gender and Communication.
 (3) This course examines gender and gender-role differences and similarities in verbal and nonverbal communication and surveys several contexts in which sex differences in human communication occur.
 Not open to students with credit in COMM 315.
 Prerequisite: COMM 130.

 317 (cross-listed with HIST 317) Women in American History.
 (3) (General Education/ Multicultural Studies) A multicultural and historical survey of women in the United States, from 1500 to the present.
 Not open to students with credit in HIST 317.
 Prerequisite: HIST 105 or 106, or consent of instructor.

 318 (cross-listed with HIST 318) Women and Gender in European History.
 (3) (General Education/Multicultural Studies) (Global Issues) A study of women and gender in Europe, from antiquity to the present, focusing on changes in culture, society, the economy, and politics.
+Not open to students with credit in HIST 318.
 Prerequisite: HIST 125 or 126, or consent of instructor.

 321 (cross-listed with HE 321) Women’s Health.
 (3) Provides information about how women can improve their chances of achieving and maintaining high level wellness.
 Among the topics included are: prevention, early detection and treatment of health problems commonly occurring among women, contraception, pregnancy and childbirth, using the medical care system, and mental health.
 Open to male and female students.
 Not open to students with credit in HE 321.
 Prerequisite: junior standing.